Vegan Breakfast Hash

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This simple vegan breakfast hash is one of my favorite dishes to make on the weekends for breakfast, or prep ahead for easy week day mornings.
+This roasted potato hash is one of my favorite dishes to make on the weekends for breakfast or prep ahead for the week.

 • russet potatoes